Last updated on November 14th, 2018 at 05:09 pm

 If Chicken Parmigiana is your favorite Italian dish, you may be surprised to learn that it is not Italian at all.
 How is it possible that a dish that is on almost every Italian restaurant menu didn’t even originate in Italy?!
 And how did it become so synonymous with Italian food?
-Well, you are about to find out all about Chicken Parmigiana!
+Well, you are about to find out all about this iconic dish!

 As you already found out, Chicken Parmigiana is not truly an Italian dish but there is something that closely resembles it in classic southern Italian cuisine and that is melanzane alla parmigiana or eggplant parmesan.

 Eggplant that was breaded, fried and layered with tomato sauce and cheese was very popular in areas like Sicily.
 Some sources say that melanzane alla parmigiana may have northern Italian roots such as in the Parma region for which the dish is named.
 However, parmigiana most likely just references the cheese from the Parma area (Parmigiano Reggiano) that is used in the dish.